jiunacaikang/vue-test/README.md

 # serve with hot reload at localhost:8081
 npm run dev

-# build for testinf with minification
+# build for testing with minification
 npm run test

 # build for production with minification